gpuweb/gpuweb/proposals/multisampled-array-textures.md

 * Are there backends that support multisampled array render targets but not multisampled array texture reads, requiring finer-grained capability reporting?
+* Are there any interactions with transient attachments that require additional validation or API restrictions?
 * Do we need any additional validation around resolve targets when multisampled-array textures and multiview are both enabled?